 Decision-making procedure and remuneration principles

-Varma’s Board of Directors annually decides on the company’s principles of performance-based remuneration, the maximum amounts and the personnel groups that are included.
-The Board of Directors also decides on the remuneration of the President and CEO and the members of the Executive Group, according to the ‘one-above’ principle, in which the decision is made by at least one organisational level above the superior of the person in question.
+Varma’s Board of Directors annually decides on the principles and maximum amounts of the company’s performance-based remuneration, as well as the personnel groups that are included.
+The Board of Directors also decides on the remuneration of the President and CEO and the members of the Executive Group, according to the ‘one-over-one’ principle, in which the decision is made by at least one organisational level above the superior of the person in question.

-Preparation of remuneration matters to be discussed by the Board of Directors is the responsibility of the Nomination and Compensation Committee, appointed by the Board of Directors.
-In 2013, the Committee consisted of the Chairman of the Board of Directors Sakari Tamminen and Deputy Chairmen Kari Jordan and Mikko Mäenpää.
-The decisions on remuneration are made by the Board of Directors.
+The preparation of remuneration matters to be discussed by the Board of Directors is the responsibility of the Nomination and Compensation Committee, appointed by the Board of Directors.
+In 2014, the Committee consisted of the Chairman of the Board of Directors Kari Jordan and Deputy Chairmen Jari Paasikivi and Antti Palola.
+Remuneration decisions are made by the Board of Directors.

 Varma has three performance-based remuneration schemes in use:

-- the separate scheme for Investment Operations, and
+- the separate scheme for Investment Operations (see 1.3.2.) and

 The key principles of performance-based remuneration are as follows:

 - Remuneration should be planned so as to prevent unhealthy risk-taking.
-Therefore, the schemes include, among other things, pre-defined maximum amounts of remuneration and a force majeure clause, which gives the Board of Directors the right to discontinue the schemes before the end of the period if the company’s economic position is jeopardised (see section “Basis for performance measurement and risk weighting” for more details).
+Therefore, the schemes include pre-defined maximum amounts of remuneration and a force majeure clause, which gives the Board of Directors the right to discontinue the schemes before the end of the period if the company’s economic position is jeopardised (see 1.5. for more details).